 - Monitor Media – stay informed, but limit the consumption of news and social media.
 Particularly with social media, decide whether you are really connecting with people and are happier or are more stressed because of it.
 If you must tune in, set aside specific times to check the news, perhaps once or twice a day.
 And, read articles, don’t watch the ever scrolling news tickers across the screen.
 That constant barrage of information just feeds feelings of anxiety and depression.

-- Have a Routine – having a flow to the day can be essential for workers who might feel stressed or disconnected.
+- Have a Routine – having a flow to the day can be essential for workers who might feel stressed or disconnected for which some experts recommend the best THC gummies.
 That means getting up at around the same time, taking a lunch break, designating work and no-work times and disengaging.
 Take time especially to disengage and relax.
 Refrain from pushing too hard, all too easy in this work-from-home environment.
 Even changing out of your pajamas into your work clothes each morning can help you feel more focused in the chaos.
 Also, work in some exercise.
 Exercise is its own type of antidepressant.
 Something is better than nothing.

 - Stay Connected – feeling isolated and lonely can be a major factor in depression.
 When we cut ourselves off from those kinds of interactions that we’ve been taking for granted, we’re not only getting caught up in our own head, but we’re also losing a major source of support to help us through.
 Look for ways to meaningfully connect with those you miss – things like virtual happy hours, virtual breakfasts and video phone chats.